duffwang/duffwang.github.io/aboutme.md

 ## About Me

 Welcome!
-I go by Jeff or Duff, whatever you prefer.
+I go by Jeff or Duff.

 I am a California native who likes markets, data, and programming.
 I am currently an equity options market maker located in San Francisco.